Savu Sea and Surrounding Areas IMMA

 Criterion A – Species or Population Vulnerability

-Blue whales (Balaenoptera musculus) was confirmed to be found across the Savu and Timor Seas, and has been assessed by the IUCN Red List as an Endangered species (Dethmers et al. 2009).
-In addition, the presence of the pygmy blue whale (Balaenoptera musculus brevicauda) have also been confirmed to use this region as a migration corridor (Double et al. 2014).
-However, the current status of pygmy blue whale is very uncertain with a listing as Data Deficient on the Red List of Threatened Species.
-Nevertheless, it is possible that commercial and small scale whaling has caused a decrease in the number of pygmy blue whales, with their recovery being slower than the Antarctic blue whale (Branch et al. 2007; Branch et al. 2009).
-In the 2013 boat-based survey, blue whales were recorded in 5 separate sightings from the Savu Islands to NW Timor (Kahn and Fajariyanto, 2014).
+Blue whales (Balaenoptera musculus) were confirmed to be found across the Savu and Timor Seas (Kahn 2007; Dethmers et al. 2009).
+The species has been assessed by the IUCN Red List as Endangered.
+In addition, the presence of the pygmy blue whale (Balaenoptera musculus brevicauda) has also been confirmed to use this region as a migration corridor (Kahn 2007, 2009; Double et al. 2014).
+However, the current global status of pygmy blue whale is very uncertain.
+Nevertheless, it is possible that commercial and small scale whaling has caused a decrease in the number of pygmy blue whales, with their recovery being slower than the Antarctic blue whale (Branch et al. 2007, 2009).
+From 2001-2008, 10-day boat-based surveys were conducted in the Solor-Area, with blue whales sighted frequently (i.e. Kahn, 2002, 2005).
+Initial satellite tagging efforts on blue whales identified the Banda Sea as the migratory destination, with the tagged whale spending over 60 days in this area.
+Furthermore, detailed diving data was consistent with diurnal foraging behaviour (Kahn 2007).
+In 2013 during an 18-day boat-based survey of a much broader area, blue whales were recorded in 5 separate sightings from the Savu Islands to northwest Timor (Kahn, 2013).
 In 2008 aerial and boat based surveys of Timor Leste waters observed blue whales, with two adults sighted in September and a group of two adults with a calf sighted in November in the north-western coastal waters offshore from the Dili and Liquisa districts (Dethmers et al. 2009).
-Field surveys in Solor waters during May-October 2017 also recorded 5 sightings of pygmy blue whale, including 7 individuals; pygmy blue whales were further reported in October 2017 in Waihenga Bay-Lembata (Putra et al. 2017).
-Double and colleagues further tracked 11 pygmy blue whales from Australia in April 2011, 5 individual of which were successfully tracked and entered Savu Sea waters in June 2011 and spend several days to pass this area before they moved into the Banda Sea and Moluccas Sea (Double et al. 2014).
+Field surveys in Solor waters during May-October 2017 also recorded 5 sightings of pygmy blue whale, including 7 individuals.
+Pygmy blue whales were further reported in October 2017 in Waihenga Bay-Lembata (Putra et al. 2017).
+Double and colleagues further tracked 11 pygmy blue whales from Australia in April 2011, and 5 individual were successfully tracked and entered Savu Sea waters in June 2011 and spent several days in this area before they moved into the Banda Sea and the Moluccas Sea (Double et al. 2014).
 Sperm whales (Physeter macrocephalus) have been assessed by the IUCN as a Vulnerable species.
-However, In Indonesia the hunters of Lamalera in the Savu Sea region have hunted sperm whales for more than 500 years, and drives haves declined 80% in catch rates of sperm whale in Solor waters of the Savu Sea, that indicate a potential wider decrease of their population in this region (Mustika, 2006).
+However, in Indonesia the hunters of Lamalera in the Savu Sea region have hunted sperm whales for more than 500 years, and there has been an 80% decline in catch rates of sperm whale in Solor waters of the Savu Sea, that indicates a potential wider decrease of their population in this region (Mustika, 2006).

 Criterion B: Distribution and Abundance